Did you know that seven major financial Bible principles are released when people sow into this corner of God’s Storehouse?

 Phil 2:4.
 Look out for each other’s interests and not just for your own.

-After giving the ten commandments to the Israelites (Exodus 20), God promised to bless them if they continue to follow His commands to love God and look after each other.
-One of the commands was:
+God promised to bless his people if they continue to follow His commands to love God and look after each other.
+One of his commands was:

 If you lend money to one of my people among you who is needy, do not be like a moneylender; charge him no interest.
 Exodus 22:25.